-TOURISM POLICY, PLANNING AND DEVELOPMENT
+BA453 (3) TOURISM POLICY, PLANNING AND DEVELOPMENT F

 This course examines the numerous issues that a community must consider in establishing and guiding a successful tourism industry.
 Among the topics are selecting the type of tourism that is most appropriate for a community, the identification and utilization of necessary resources, and the regulation of tourism.
-Prerequisite: BA240 (MG351).
+Prerequisites: BA240 with a C grade or better.